Jira Issue Reader

 Filtering Options

-- Standard Fields: Priority, Status, Labels, Assignee, Issue Type
+- Basic Fields: Priority, Status, Labels, Assignee, Issue Type

 - Custom Fields: Organization-specific fields with AND/OR logic